From the label:

 The tobaccos in the Old London Series are made using old, time honoured methods utilized by some of the old blending houses.
 Whole strips - leaves with the mid-ribs removed - are blended in layers and pressed into cakes, and briefly matured to allow some fermentation, and for the flavours of the tobaccos to integrate.
 The cakes are then sliced traditionally, and either left in flakes, or tumbled into a form that is something between a ribbon and a broken flake.
 This method brings out and enhances the subtle, natural flavours and aromas of the component tobaccos.
 They're a little more work to produce, but the results are well worth the extra steps.

 These blends offer something unique in today's world of cost-cutting, production shortcuts and chemcial "enhancements."
-My intention was to turn back the clock and use traditional methods to produce some blends reminiscent of some that haven't been around for decades, but modern in their formulations.
-The collection will never be a large one - so far, only five blends are planned - but each will be unique, and will provide the smoker with a delightful journey, with one foot in the past, and one in the present.
+My intention was to turn back the clock and use traditional methods to produce mixtures reminiscent of those that haven't been around for decades, but modern in their formulations.
+The collection will never be a large one, but each will be unique, and will provide the smoker with a delightful journey, with one foot in the past, and one in the present.

 I'd been smoking the first in the series, Chelsea Morning, for several months at the time of its release, and am thrilled with the way it's developing in the tins.
-These blends are designed to be enjoyed now, with their youthful exuberance in full bloom, but will continue to develop and mature into something richer, more complex and delightful well into their second decade.
+These blends are designed to be enjoyed now, with their youthful exuberance in full bloom, but will continue to develop and mature into something richer, more complex and delightful well into their second and third decades - if I can keep any around that long.

 Quiet Nights, too, shows amazing potential for long aging.
 The first prototypes are a bit over a year old now, and have darkened and matured beautifully.
 It's fantastic fresh out of the press, but the years will bring more sophistication to the smoke.
 Enjoy it now, and put pleanty away to sample over the years to come.